Citrus are magnificent fruit trees native to Asia and introduced to Europe by the Arabic civilization. From there, they spread to America.

 - Bring the pots out after the last frost spells, during the month of May most often.

 Refer to our guidance on how to best care for your potted citrus lemon tree and orange tree.
-For other citrus plants, know that the guidelines are almost exactly the same.
+In fact, for other citrus plants, the guidelines are almost exactly the same.

 - Avoid saucers or garden boxes with water reserves, again to avoid having roots wallow in water, and remember to add a bed of clay pebbles or gravel as mentioned above.